See also the Talks and Publications pages.

 • Jonathon Riddell (undergraduate “work study” student), now Research Fellow at the University of Birmingham.

-• Nicole Yunger Halpern (PSI Master Student, Perimeter Institute for Theoretical Physics), now NIST physicist and Adjunct Assistant Professor of Physics and IPST at the University of Maryland.
-Rob Spekkens and I taught Nicole the resource-theoretic approach to thermodynamics, and now she’s leading a Quantum Steampunk Laboratory. 🙂
+• Nicole Yunger Halpern (PSI Master Student, Perimeter Institute for Theoretical Physics), now NIST physicist and Adjunct Assistant Professor of Physics and IPST at the University of Maryland, leading a Quantum Steampunk Laboratory.

 • Emily Adlam (PSI Summer Student, Perimeter Institute), now Assistant Professor of Philosophy at Chapman University.